Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/deploying.rst

 This is the fourth :ref:`part of a tutorial<piggy-bank>` on smart contract development.
 So far you have written and tested a piggy bank smart contract in the Rust_ programming language.
 Furthermore, you set up your testnet node on a server, created an account that is funded with some CCD, and  imported your account key into the ``concordium-client`` configuration.
-This part will focus on how you can deploy your developed piggy bank smart contract to the testnet node and interact with it.
+This part will focus on how you can deploy your developed piggy bank smart contract to the Concordium testnet and interact with it.

 .. warning::